Everything you need to know about Germany's new supply chain due diligence Law (LkSG)

+Our smartphones are made up of parts from all around the world, we consume fruit from Chile and most of our clothes are tailored by workers in Asia.
+For several decades now, multinational businesses have been encouraged to voluntarily take responsibility for their workers’ rights in their supply chains.
+Yet, study after study has made it clear that the voluntary approach is not enough to protect people from exploitation and poor working conditions in multi-tier supply chains.
 That is coming to an end in Germany, as a new mandatory supply chain due diligence legislation has been approved.
-According to the new law – the Lieferkettensorgfaltspflichtengesetz (don’t worry, there’s an abbreviation for us non-germans; LkSG) – large businesses are legally required to take responsibility for human rights in their supply chains from 2023 and onwards.
+According to the new law – the Lieferkettensorgfaltspflichtengesetz (don’t worry, there’s an abbreviation for us non-germans; LkSG) – large businesses are legally required to take responsibility for human rights in their supply chains from 1 January 2023 and onwards.

 The law will start applying from 1 January 2023 to businesses with 3000 or more employees in Germany.
 From 1 January 2024, businesses with at least 1000 employees in Germany will have to comply.
 This means that both german businesses, and businesses operating in Germany with more than 3000 employees must align to the new law by 2023.

-Step 2: Develop risk analyses to measure and identify potential human rights impacts in the business supply chain.
+Step 2: Carry out risk analyses to measure and identify potential human rights impacts in your supply chain.

 Step 3: Minimize risks by taking action to prevent human rights abuses in the supply chain and conduct regular following-ups.